Higgs inflation in Einstein-Cartan gravity: Validity of classical analysis

 \subsection{Fermion energy density during inflation: classical analysis}

 Thanks to the presence of torsion, the effective metric theory (\ref{S_eff}) includes five- and six-dimensional operators containing interaction between the Higgs field and the vector and axial fermion currents.
-We consider first the scalar-fermion interaction given in the second line of \Eq (\ref{S_hVA}).
+We consider first the scalar-fermion interaction given in the second and the third lines of \Eq (\ref{S_hVA}).
 The dominant contribution to the interaction energy density comes from the $g^{00}$-term which contains the time derivative of the background field $h$.
-The $0^\text{th}$ components of the fermion currents can be estimated as $V_0\sim\mu_V^3$, $A_0\sim\mu_A^3$, where $\mu_{V,A}$ are chemical potentials corresponding to the vector and axial currents, correspondingly.\footnote {The contributions due to the Hubble temperature, $V_0\sim A_0 \sim H^3$, turn out to be smaller.} In turn, the chemical potentials at zero temperature are equal to the coefficients of the currents:
+The $0^\text{th}$ components of the fermion currents can be estimated as $V_0\sim\mu_V^3$, $A_0\sim\mu_A^3$, where $\mu_{V,A}$ are chemical potentials corresponding to the vector and axial currents, correspondingly.\footnote {The contributions due to the Hubble temperature, $V_0\sim A_0 \sim H^3$, turn out to be smaller.} In turn, the chemical potentials at zero temperature are equal to the coefficients of the currents.
+We can write

 where dot denotes the time derivative and